 - a bona fide dependant of any of the aforementioned persons; and

-Prospectus requirements are also applicable in situations where an offering is made with a view to secondary offers of the shares or debentures to the public.13 The Companies (Winding Up and Miscellaneous Provisions) Ordinance creates a rebuttable presumption that a secondary offer to the public was intended if, among other things, an offer of the shares or debentures for sale to the public is made within six months of the original allotment or agreement to allot the shares or debentures.14 This presumption could be rebutted if appropriate vesting schedules or restrictions on disposal of shares or debentures within a specific time period are imposed so that disposals within the relevant six-month period are prohibited.
+Prospectus requirements are also applicable in situations where an offering is made with a view to secondary offers of the shares or debentures to the public.14 The Companies (Winding Up and Miscellaneous Provisions) Ordinance creates a rebuttable presumption that a secondary offer to the public was intended if, among other things, an offer of the shares or debentures for sale to the public is made within six months of the original allotment or agreement to allot the shares or debentures.15 This presumption could be rebutted if appropriate vesting schedules or restrictions on disposal of shares or debentures within a specific time period are imposed so that disposals within the relevant six-month period are prohibited.
 In practice, however, it may be rare for an employee to have a sufficiently large holding of shares or debentures to consider disposing of his or her stake by means of an offering to the public.

-Where the offering involves products that constitute securities or structured products,15 such as the offering of phantom or cash-settled awards, based on the nature of the securities involved, the securities offering prohibition under the Securities and Futures Ordinance may apply.
+Where the offering involves products that constitute securities or structured products,16 such as the offering of phantom or cash-settled awards, based on the nature of the securities involved, the securities offering prohibition under the Securities and Futures Ordinance may apply.
 In the absence of an applicable exemption, the issue or possession for the purpose of issue of any advertisement, invitation or document containing an invitation to the public to acquire securities must be authorised by the Securities and Futures Commission.
 Employees located in Hong Kong constitute the public for the purpose of the securities offering prohibition under the Securities and Futures Ordinance.
 In such a case, depending on the nature of the securities involved, it may be necessary to rely on offering by way of private placement or other exemptions.
 There are no prescribed legal requirements that executives must hold stock of their employer; nor are there particular rules that apply with respect to executives selling company stock on the market.
-Further, there are no short swing trading or anti-hedging legal obligations that are specifically applicable to executives in Hong Kong.
+Further, there are no short-swing trading or anti-hedging legal obligations that are specifically applicable to executives in Hong Kong.
 However, it is important to note that executives must have regard to provisions with respect to insider dealing and other market misconduct under the Securities and Futures Ordinance in dealing with listed securities or their derivatives.
-Where executives are also directors of a company whose securities are listed on The Stock Exchange of Hong Kong Limited, they will be subject to more stringent requirements and standards16 in their capacity as directors of a listed company.
+Where executives are also directors of a company whose securities are listed on the Stock Exchange of Hong Kong Limited, they will be subject to more stringent requirements and standards17 in their capacity as directors of a listed company.

-Information about benefits received by a director of a private company are subject to disclosure in the company's annual audited statements, including the directors' report therein (where appropriate), under law.
+Information about benefits received by a director of a private company is subject to disclosure in the company's annual audited statements, including the directors' report therein (where appropriate), under law.
 Accordingly, any such benefit received by executives or employees who are also directors of a private company is subject to disclosure.
-These benefits include the company's arrangements that enable directors to acquire benefits by means of the acquisition of shares or securities of the company or any other body corporate; directors' emoluments and retirement benefits; payments in respect of termination of directors' services; and consideration for directors' services (where applicable).
+These benefits include the company's arrangements that enable directors to acquire benefits by means of the acquisition of shares in or debentures of the company or any other body corporate; directors' emoluments and retirement benefits; payments in respect of termination of directors' services; and consideration for directors' services (where applicable).
 Apart from submitting the annual audited statements to the tax authority for tax assessment purposes, private companies are not required to file their annual audited statements with the Companies Registry.
 The information about benefits received by directors that is disclosed in the annual audited statements of private companies is generally not available to the public.

 Depending on the circumstances of each case, companies listed in Hong Kong may be required to publicly disclose certain remuneration information about the executives of the listed group of companies.
 In principle, a listed company should disclose its directors' remuneration policy and other remuneration-related matters (see Paragraph B of Appendix 14 of the Listing Rules).